lissa-telles-chaves/lissa-telles-chaves/README.md

 ## Tech toolbox 🦾
   - Languages: Python, MatLab, R
   - Libraries & frameworks: Numpy, Pandas, Matplotlib, Seaborn

 ## Goals 🥅
+### January - May 2025
-By the end of the semester, I hope to make a **comprehensive final project**, building a multi-feature application that showcases data visualization, processing, and machine learning to solve a real-world challenge.
+By the end of the first semester, I hope to make a **comprehensive final project**, building a multi-feature application that showcases data visualization, processing, and machine learning to solve a real-world challenge.
 To achieve this goal, I first must:
 - **OOP:** Refine my knowedlege of object-oriented programming.
 - **data visualization and storytelling:**  transitioning from static charts to interactive dashboards using Streamlit.
 I want to learn how to present data effectively through filtering, sorting, and narrative techniques.